adelriosantiago/syncternet-demo/README.md

 }
 ```

+---

+Plugin definition is found inside the plugins folder.
+Each folder is a plugin.
+Three files are defined:

+- template.html: Defines the plugin's HTML.
+- backend.js: Defines `init` and `middleware` functions that are executed on the server-side.
+- frontend.js: Defines `init` and `middleware` functions that are executed on the client-side.

+The `init` function is executed once when the plugin is loaded.

+The `middleware` function is executed each time a message is sent/received.

+---

-When a new server is started we begin listening to the `msg` event.
-This is when a WS message is received.
-This may serve to update plugin data or for auth purposes.
+When a new server is started the server begins listening to `msg` event.
 Each case is described below:

 - - `"_new"` is received: This is a new user.
 Follow the steps,